Dan-Nassirharand/dan.slidev/toolchains/intro.md

 - The linker file directs the linker where to place sections of code in memory.
   - A `map` file can be exported at link time to help the user know exactly where the code is addressed
   - `-Wl,-Map=<name>.map` if passing in from GCC
-  - Full instruction on how to make one in the Start-up Code class.
+  - Full instruction on how to make one in the Startup Code class.

 - Options the the compiler and linker can change the final binary significantly, from optimizations to stripping unused code
   - Even the order of the object files and libraries can matter